JamesG3/Leetcode/AAA(Note for this repository).md

 - **Stack and Queue**
 	- 232.Implement Queue using Stacks
 	- 394.Decode String
+- **Using dictionary**
+	- 447.Number of Boomerangs
+	- 506.Relative Ranks
 - **Palindrome**
 	- 234.Palindrome Linked List(*O(2n)* and *O(1)* space)